Delta Air Lines Inc. (DAL) Shares Up Despite Recent Market Volatility

-Delta Air Lines Inc. (NYSE: DAL)’s stock price has increased by 1.12 compared to its previous closing price of 38.42. but the company has seen a 3.99% gain in its stock price over the last five trading sessions.
+Delta Air Lines Inc. (NYSE: DAL)’s stock price has increased by 1.69 compared to its previous closing price of 39.07.
+Nevertheless, the company has seen a gain of 3.17% in its stock price over the last five trading days.
 Barron’s reported on 01/27/23 that Delta Stock Is Soaring.
 Chairman Frank Blake Bought Up Shares.

 Is It Worth Investing in Delta Air Lines Inc. (NYSE: DAL) Right Now?